tranbaongocha1101-stack/hatran.github.io/education.md

 **Vietnam Maritime University**, Vietnam
 2008 – 2013

-- Graduation project: [Short description]
+- Graduation project: Design a tugboat operating in sea areas at the second limitation level with a 500 kW engine.
-- Relevant coursework: Machine Design, Thermodynamics, Strength of Materials
+- Relevant coursework: Machine Design, Thermodynamics, Strength of Materials\